 Where to stay?

 Hotel Al Codega is a fairly new hotel - and is styled as a boutique hotel with a nice little lounge for pre dinner drinks, breakfast in the morning and beautiful rooms.
 We had a lovely time staying there, they were so helpful and friendly.
-The only thing I will say is that because it's new, it felt like it hadn't quite relaxed into itself yet, the kind of service it wants to offer - but I think that will come with a bit more time and certainly didn't impact our stay.
-One thing I will say is they send you a map of the hotel location - you will absolutely need it - the hotel is down the most nondescript alley.
+The only thing I will say is that because it's new, it felt like it hadn't quite relaxed into itself yet - but I think that will come with a bit more time and certainly didn't impact our stay.
+One thing to mention is they send you a map of the hotel location - you will absolutely need it - the hotel is down the most nondescript alley.
 You will never find it on your own.
-Also our rooms had shutters (as pictured) and it was probably my favourite part - opening those windows every morning.

 Beth of Local Milk hosted a workshop in Venice and her photography is spectacular